SvenGDK/OrbisPro/README.md

 Media center and game launcher for Windows in the style of PS4's UI.

 A very first Alpha build will be available soon to test some features. </br>
-This build is only optimized for FHD 1920x1080, other resolutions will be added on later builds.
+This build is only optimized for FHD 1920x1080, other resolutions will be added on later builds.</br>

+OrbisPro itself requires at least :
+- 750 MB RAM
+- Video RAM (not determined yet)
+- Modern Dual Core CPU
+- Windows 7, 8, 10 or 11 with .NET Framework 4.8

+OrbisPro Mimimum Requirements (To play any games up to PS2) :
+- 4 GB RAM
+- 2 GB video memory
+- Modern Dual Core CPU
+- Windows 7, 8, 10 or 11 (x64 version is recommended)

+OrbisPro Recommended Requirements (To play modern games like Switch, PS3 & PS4) :
+- 8 GB of Dual Channel (2x4 GB) RAM
+- AMD RX 400 / NVIDIA GTX 900 or newer (With Vulkan API support)
+- AMD Zen 2 / Intel Skylake with 6 cores and 12 threads, 8 cores or more (x64, AVX2 support)
+- Windows 10 or 11 x64

 ## Current Core Features
 - Basic setup